Buenos Aires, Argentina

 When to go

 If warm weather is an important factor in your travel plans, then keep in mind that, being in the southern hemisphere, Winter lasts from May until September.
 It can get quite chilly during those months, but snow in Buenos Aires is very rare.
-Buenos Aires is such a vibrant and endlessly fascinating city to visit and explore that you can be sure to fill every day with new experiences.
-Boredom is simply not an option here.

 Image by Michael Pereckas under Creative Commons license.